amp-pd/amp-pd-workflows/rna/README.md

 - [other samtools output files]
 - featureCounts_files (Array of STRINGS: paths to featureCounts output files)

-All of your workflow outputs will be stored in your Terra workspace bucket and the `sample` entity table will contain the paths to the outputs.

-Additionally, you can run Picard tools to produce metrics on the BAM files.

-7- (Optional) Run the `rna-collect-rna-seq-metrics` and the `rna-collect-multiple-metrics` workflows.
+7- Run the `rna-collect-rna-seq-metrics` and the `rna-collect-multiple-metrics` workflows.
 The samples entity would then contain:

 - sample_id (STRING)
 - fastq_1 (Array of STRINGs: paths to FASTQ files in GCS)